Initially published in 2013 but updated annually.

 Eat on the beach at the Atlantic City Air Show

 - Pack lunch and snacks – You’ve found your spot on the beach.
 You’re comfortable.
 The kids are good.
-Do you really want to track all the way up the beach to stand in lines for overpriced food?
+Do you really want to trek all the way up the beach to stand in lines for overpriced food?
 Enough said.
 Moms and dads you know what I mean.

 Pack, pack, and pack again

 - Atlantic City Air Show Thunder Over the Boardwalk, will run from 11 am – 4 pm (time to be confirmed) on Wednesday, August 21.
 If you arrive early that can be a long day in the sun for the kids.
 Make sure you are prepared.
 Pack: